jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 The Easy Technological Evolution Within Ages
   —Why some civilizations prosper.
-  —Why some philosphies win out.
+  —Why some philosophies win out.
   —they foster technological evolution.

 The Troublesome Transition Between Ages
   —Triangle vs Triangle
-  —Maksings of old tools/philosophies.
+  —Maskings of old tools/philosophies.
   —Corruption of storytelling
   —How the old dies (circles) and new ages are born (ladders).